tedunderwood/noveltmmeta/makemaster/readme.md

 The work that developed this dataset was funded by an ACLS Digital Innovation Grant, and by the National Endowment of the Humanities Digital Humanities Start-Up Grant,  Award# HD5178713.
 The views and results expressed don't necessarily reflect the views of the funding agencies.

+Before this dataset was merged with others to create **masterficmetadata,** I ran **enrichpre23.py**, in order to add certain columns of metadata that I had learned to scrape from MARC only after the original dataset was created.
+These include, e.g., authors' dates of birth and death.

 incopyrighthathifiction.csv
 ---------------------------
 Metadata for HathiTrust fiction in copyright.
 Fiction was identified algorithmically, using a variant of the strategy mentioned above; code is contained in [the 20c genres repo.](https://github.com/tedunderwood/20cgenres)